-Denotes approximately 192 Clinical, Lab, Simulation, and/or Capstone Practice Hours each semester for a total of 816 clinical practice hours for the BSN Program.
+Denotes approximately 144-180 Clinical, Lab, Simulation, and/or Practicum Hours each semester for a total of 648-708 clinical practice hours for the BSN Program.
 Nursing students may need greater than 4 semesters to complete pre-requisites prior to entering the Junior level nursing courses and the nursing program in the fall semester.

-TMU 2023-2024 Degree Program Checklist: BS in Nursing Page 2-2
+TMU 2024-2025 Degree Program Checklist: BS in Nursing Page 2 of 2

-Truett McConnell University Bachelor of Science in Nursing
+Truett McConnell University Bachelor of Science in Nursing Course Curriculum Outline